 Goals of Computer Networks: The following are some important goals of computer networks:

 - Resource Sharing –

-Many organization have a substantial number of computers in operations, while are located apart.
+Many organization has a substantial number of computers in operations, which are located apart.
 Ex.
 A group of office workers can share a common printer, fax, modem, scanner etc.

 - High Reliability –

 If there are alternate sources of supply, all files could be replicated on two or, machines.
 If one of them is not available, due to hardware failure, the other copies could be used.